UshashiP/nyc-bike-access-lambda/README.md

 - historically high-volume (from the batch gold layer), AND
 - frequently empty (from the streaming real-time layer)

-These are the stations most likely serving high-demand areas with insufficient supply — the core equity finding.
+These are the stations most likely serving high-demand areas with not enough bikes-the core equity finding.

 ---